Responsible Office: Office of Cybersecurity |

 Chief Information Security Officer (CISO) is responsible for providing strategy and direction for assessment, planning, and implementation of all security standards, practices, and ensuring compliance to same.

-information privacy and confidentiality policies and procedures in compliance with federal and state laws.
+Chief Privacy Officer (CPO) is responsible for overseeing activities related to the development, implementation, maintenance of, and adherence to the University’s information privacy and confidentiality policies and procedures in compliance with federal and state laws.
 This individual ensures compliance with HIPAA notification and reporting requirements in the event of an identified breach.

 HIPAA Security Officer conducts Health Insurance Portability and Accountability Act (HIPAA) risk assessments.